linikaalmeida2023/Phyton-ML-Board-Game-Analyses/README.md

-### Description: This project is part of the HDIP Data Analytics course for the module of Data Visualization Techniques and implements a analyse based on a Board Game dataset.
+## This project is part of the HDIP Data Analytics course for the module of Data Visualization Techniques and implements a analyse based on a Board Game dataset.